-Just Here for Godzilla: The liberal politics of the game are overshadowed by the sci-fi elements of PRISM.
-Unless you go digging through menus, it's easy to play most of the game without knowing what the Plan for Renewed National Purpose involves.
-You can see its effects, as the police state gets worse and worse, but the tenants of the Plan itself require the player to do a little digging.
+- Just Here for Godzilla: The liberal politics of the game are overshadowed by the sci-fi elements of PRISM and the simulated futures.
+Unless you go digging through menus, it's easy to play most of the game without knowing what the Plan for Renewed National Purpose actually involves.
+You can see its effects, as the future gets worse and worse, but the tenants of the Plan itself require the player to do a little digging.

-That One Level: The 2071 sim appears to be this, not because of the depressing moments or the arrests or BSF raids, but because of one random event in which you get beaten and robbed of everything, which is very annoying and frustrating when you're trying to get the higher-point scores that require an apartment key (9-, 7-, 5-, 2-, and 1-point); a credit card (3-point); and a ration card (10- and 2-point).
+- The 2071 sim is arguably this, not simply because of the depressing state of Rockvil or even the introduction of death events, but because of one random event where you get mugged and robbed of everything, which is frustrating when you're trying to record the higher-point events that require an apartment key (9-, 7-, 5-, 2-, and 1-point); a credit card (3-point); or a ration card (10- and 2-point).